 jo ju fâs sparî dutun cu la tiere

 I (shall) make them disappear along with the earth

-In the above, the presint indicatîf has been used: jo o fâs (I make); however, the sense of it is one of future time: I shall make.
+In the above, the presint indicatîf has been used: jo o fâs (I make); however, the sense of it in English is I shall make.